What Is a Career Path? How to Create Your Own

 You might wonder what you can do to steer your career in your desired direction.
 Should you stick to a linear path and seek advancement in a single field, or should you take on diverse roles and explore multiple paths?

-Both approaches can lead to fulfillment when you clarify your vision for the future.
-A linear career path could mean a deeper understanding of a field and becoming a leader or specialist.
-In contrast, a multi-directional career path could mean accumulating diverse knowledge and adapting quickly to an ever-changing professional landscape.
+Both approaches can lead to fulfilment when you clarify your vision for the future.
+A linear career path could mean gaining a deeper understanding of a field and becoming a leader or specialist.
+In contrast, a multidirectional career path could mean accumulating diverse knowledge and adapting quickly to an ever-changing professional landscape.

 Use the prompts below to chart a career path that aligns with your life vision and reflects your most authentic self.
 As new insights and ideas surface, write them down and keep them handy.
 Update this career pathfinder as needed throughout your career.